-The French Revolution had just about everything you might associate with a revolution: ravenous royals, extravagant aristocrats, failing grain harvests, food shortages, rising taxes and prices, impoverished peasants, angry townsfolk, sex, lies, corruption, violence, radicals and weirdos, rumours and conspiracies, state-sanctioned terror and head-chopping machines.
-Though not the first revolution of the modern era, the French Revolution has become the measure by which other revolutions are often weighed.
-It has been analysed, interpreted, debated and written about by millions of people: from scholars on high, to students in high school.
-The capture and destruction of the Bastille on July 14th 1789 – a fairly banal event in itself – has become one of the defining moments in Western history.
-The men and women of the revolution – Louis XVI, Marie Antoinette, Lafayette, Mirabeau, Danton, Marat, Robespierre and others – have divided opinions for more than two centuries.
-The question of whether the French Revolution was a leap of progress or a descent into barbarism is one of history’s most enduring problems.
+The French Revolution had almost everything we associate with revolutions – ravenous royals, ambitious aristocrats, rising taxes, failing harvests, food shortages, hungry peasants, angry townspeople, sex, lies, corruption, violence, radicals and weirdos, rumours and conspiracies, state sanctioned terror and head chopping machines.
+The French Revolution was not the first revolution of the modern era but it has become the measure against which other revolutions are weighed.
+The political and social upheaval in 18th century France has been studied by millions of people, from scholars on high to students in high school.
+The storming of the Bastille on July 14th 1789 is one of the defining moments of Western history, a perfect motif of a people in revolution.
+The men and women of revolutionary France – Louis XVI, Marie Antoinette, the Marquis de Lafayette, Honore Mirabeau, Georges Danton, Jean-Paul Marat, Maximilien Robespierre and others – have been researched, studied, analysed and interpreted.
+Historians have spent more than two centuries evaluating the French Revolution, trying to decide if it was a leap of progress or a descent into barbarism.